Science POP Competition 2024

 PhD student in Neuroscience

-Est-ce qu’une opération peut faire disparaitre votre mal de dos? seul votre sang vous le dira.
+Est-ce qu’une opération peut faire disparaitre votre mal de dos?
+Seul votre sang vous le dira.
 Chaque année, des centaines de personnes se font opérer de la colonne vertébrale, mais pour certains c’est un échec… la douleur revient!
 Une prise de sang, 2 molécules mesurées et hop le tour est joué nous avons la réponse!
 Appelons ces deux dernières A et B. Si molécule A se cache et que molécule B fait la fête dans votre corps, bonne nouvelle!
 Votre chirurgie sera une danse de succès et vous direz adieux aux douleurs!
 Cependant, si molécule A est trop présente et molécule B pas assez, c’est mal engagé… si vous vous faites opérer les douleurs vont persister.
 Imaginez, seulement deux molécules analysées et l’opération pourrait vous être évitée!
 Votre médecin pourra alors vous proposer un traitement personnalisé.
 Révolutionnaire n’est-ce pas?

 Hannah Derue